p10rahulm/your-static-website/content/_index.md

     [[top_banner.fixed_fields]]
         name = "mini_menu"
-        class = "" # use in case belongs to some class of elements content = ""
+        class = "banner_mini_menu" # use in case belongs to some class of elements content = ""
         has_children = true
         has_parent = false